Kent Dog Training Services

 • Sound Sensitivity: Calm, positive techniques for dogs startled by thunderstorms or fireworks.

-• Loose Lead Walking: Enjoy stress-free walks (ditch the tug-of-war!).
+• Loose Lead Walking: Enjoy stress-free walks.

 • Polite Greetings: Teach calm hellos and prevent jumping up.